Undline/UndChain/Understanding UndChain Core.md

 This document is a part of a much larger system.
 The goal is to have each piece of the system be its own self contained system and lays the foundation for how our co-chains will operate on the network.

 ---
 # What is UndChain Core?

+UndChain itself is a **layer 1** project that is focused on providing decentralized cloud computing that is permissionless.
+It is a very advanced and novel system that comprises of many systems working together in order to make this happen.
+One of the greatest difficulties in this system is making it trustless.
+Nothing compares to UndChain as nothing exists to compare it to, we are in a league of our own which places us at a significant lead over anyone wanting to make a system like this.
+This project has been split between several disciplines with the UndChain core team being at the center of that system; its the foundation that will drive all systems (which we call co-chains).

 UndChain core comprises of all of the fundamental structures on UndChain and defines how the network operates.
 It defines